AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.5.md

 -	The unit component, which associates a unit resource with the entity.
 Whenever the entity is spawned and unspawned, an instance of that unit is spawned and unspawned too.

 -	The script component, which defines behaviors for their associated entities: actions that will be carried out when the entity is spawned and unspawned, and every frame during the main update loop.
-See ~{ Script an entity's behavior }~.
+See ~{ Set up an entity's behavior using Flow or Lua }~.

 -	Vector field components, which simulate effects like wind in the level.
 See ~{ Set up vector field (wind) effects }~.